lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The concept of **exergy** is very helpful in understanding the thermodynamics of photosynthesis.
 The exergy content of an energy source is the maximum useful work that can be extracted reversibly from it.
 Although a plant radiates away as much energy as it receives (otherwise it would heat up!), the *exergy* of the incoming solar radiation is much higher than that of the outgoing thermal radiation, due to the Sun's high blackbody spectrum temperature giving it a low entropy.
 The net exergy flux into the plant is what allows its internal processes to do useful work, which is to perform the endergonic, entropy-reducing reactions in photosynthesis, building up complex organic molecules from simple inorganic ones.

-The transpiration stream of the plant provides the high-entropy output in the form of water vapour, increasing the entropy of the surroundings significantly, allowing plants to harvest the external energy of sunlight to create internal order.
+The transpiration stream of the plant provides the main high-entropy output of a plant in the form of water vapour, increasing the entropy of the surroundings significantly, allowing plants to harvest the external free energy of sunlight to create internal order.
 All life indirectly enjoys this benefit, since plants act as producers, providing energy (via metabolism) for organisms higher up the food chains.

+In ([Michaelian, 2012](https://hess.copernicus.org/articles/16/2629/2012/hess-16-2629-2012.pdf)), it is shown that:

+- The net entropy production rate of the Earth is much higher than all others planets (per unit surface area), attributed to the presence of life on Earth
+- The surface layer of seawater produces 30 - 680\% more entropy when cyanobacteria are present, compared to when they are absent.

 Basic thermodynamic analysis of photosynthesis: [here](https://www.mb.uni-siegen.de/tts/personen/juk/biothermodynamik/photosynthese_neu.pdf)